Morning Start: The Best Breakfast in Melbourne CBD

 Cuff

-In Melbourne’s maze of vibrant streets and laneways, Cuff bottles the city’s daily theatre — steam, chatter, and great coffee — inside the grand old Customs House on Flinders Lane.
-The all-day menu plays the hits with flair: corn fritters with halloumi and almond romesco, eggs your way, golden waffles and a panko-crumbed fried-chicken burger that means business.
-Slip in for a quick caffeine fix or settle into a booth and watch the world glide by; Cuff is easygoing, polished and reliably delicious.
+In Melbourne’s tangle of streets and laneways, Cuff channels the city’s daily energy inside the grand old Customs House on Flinders Lane.
+The all-day menu covers the classics with confidence, from corn fritters with halloumi and almond romesco to eggs your way, golden waffles and a panko-crumbed fried chicken burger with real pull.
+Come for a quick coffee or stay long enough to claim a booth and watch Flinders Lane drift past.

 325 Flinders Lane, Melbourne